ChatKitty/chatkitty-web-push-notifications-guide/README.md

 ## Testing Push Notifications

-To test whether push notifications work, allow notification permission on your browser.
+To test if push notifications work, allow notification permission on your browser.
 Then, send a message to the user.
 You should now see a received message notification.
-You can use the [ChatKitty Demo](https://demo.chatkitty.com/) to send messages.